MicrosoftDocs/azure-docs/articles/iot-operations/view-analyze-data/tutorial-overall-equipment-effectiveness.md

 _Production line assets_ have sensors that generate measurements as the baked goods are produced.
 Contoso Bakery production lines contain _assembly_, _test_, and _packaging_ assets.
 As a product moves through each asset, the system captures measurements of values that can affect the final product.
 The system sends these measurements to Azure IoT MQ.

 In this tutorial, the industrial data simulator simulates the assets that generate measurements.
-A [configuration file](https://github.com/Azure-Samples/explore-iot-operations/tree/main/samples/industrial-data-simulator/configs/simple) determines how the industrial data simulator generates the measurements.
+A [manifest](https://github.com/Azure-Samples/explore-iot-operations/blob/main/samples/industrial-data-simulator/manifests/oee/manifest.yml) file determines how the industrial data simulator generates the measurements.

 The following snippet shows an example of the measurements the simulator sends to MQ: